Estimated reading time: 6 minutes

-Depending on the number of people in the session, have the group break down into units of 3-4 people, provide each group with a flip chart, and have them discuss and answer the following questions:
+Depending on the number of people in the session, have the group break down into teams of 3-4 people, provide each group with a flip chart, and have them discuss and answer the following questions:

 - Who are we?

-- Where does God want to use us to do?
+- What does God want to use us to do?